 Postmates drivers are in high demand right now.
 Postmates says you can earn up to $27 an hour delivering food and more.
 It’s one of the best gig jobs, and one of the best food delivery services, out there.

-In the past, our experience showed Postmates drivers made around $14/hour driving, but now, Postmates drivers are earning at minimum $20 an hour, and more depending on when and where they deliver.
+Right now, Postmates drivers are earning at minimum $20-27 an hour, depending on when and where you deliver.
 Add in customer tips, and you can get paid even more.
 You can also cash out instantly, every day you drive.

 I’ll show you how to improve your efficiency so you can avoid some of the lower-paying orders that will net you less.
 You don’t need a car to make deliveries with Postmates.
 You can also do Postmates delivery by bike, car, scooter, motorcycle, or even by walking.

 Delivering with Postmates is a little different from typical delivery: Postmates drivers pick up everything from food to Best Buy orders!
 Below, we offer you the top Postmates driver delivery tips so you can earn more in less time.

 Postmates Driver Pay: How Much Does Postmates Pay?

 In surveys we’ve done of Postmates delivery drivers, people that work for Postmates find that they make around $20-27 an hour, depending on where they live and the tips they receive.
 This is due to an increase in tips and lower competition (fewer drivers out doing delivery).